How Much Does it Cost to Build a Greenhouse in 2025?

 Heating a Greenhouse

-Greenhouse Setup Costs
+Greenhouse Setup

 Greenhouse kits cost between $500 and $5,000 and come in various styles and sizes.
 Ordering a kit can be an easy way to DIY a greenhouse on a weekend.

 Many kits have pieces that click together, making assembly straightforward.
 Keep in mind that most kits don't include extras like benches or shelves, so you'll need to purchase or build those separately—potting benches cost about $100 each.
-Also, be sure to read the kit description carefully as some greenhouses may require disassembly for the winter.
+Also, be sure to read the kit description carefully, as some greenhouses may require disassembly for the winter.

-Making a DIY Greenhouse vs. Hiring a Professional
+Building a DIY Greenhouse vs. Hiring a Professional

 How HomeAdvisor Gets Its Cost Data